rcasero/python_setup/README.md

 # Creating an environment for Keras

+[Official instructions to install Keras](https://keras.io/#installation) are available from the Keras website.
+These here are some personal notes on how to install Keras in a particular way that works for me, using the scripts I provide in this project.

 First, you need to have installed NVIDIA drivers and CUDA globally in the machine, e.g. (this only needs to be done once per machine)

 ```